fadeomar/fullstack-todo/readme.md

     `sequelize db:migrate`

 ## 3- User Authentication with JWT.
-Sign up and Sign In 2020:
+Sign up and Sign In:
 1- fix eslint errors in models folder (user , index) that generate from sequelize .
 2- create utils folder and index inside of it and create (and install JWT & bcrypt) *before create the function we need to add secret in env file to hash things*